ahmadHuss/LogAntiCalc/README.md

 ![image2](/resc/sc2.png)

 ##About
-In this project there is .jar file.And if you want to run that file you need to install Java RunTime Environement which is free.[Downloaded it Here](https://java.com/download){:target="_blank"}
+In this project there is .jar file.And if you want to run that file you need to install Java RunTime Environement which is free.<a href="https://java.com/download" target="_blank">Downloaded it Here</a>

 ##How-to use this
 First you need to Know